Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Functions
 Functions are a collection of code that is designed perform a specific task.
-They can enable reusable code across the Lua program and reduces the duplication of code. functions are defined with the `function` keyword followed by the name of the function with the pair of parentheses <kbd>()</kbd> characters.
+They can enable reusable code across the Lua program and reduces the duplication of code.
+Functions are defined with the `function` keyword followed by the `identifier` or the name of the function with a pair of parentheses <kbd>()</kbd> characters to declare parameters.

 To call a function get the function name followed by the parentheses <kbd>()</kbd> characters.
 If the parentheses are not present it will return the function's memory address; Example: `function: 0x5616d89c0770`.
+Functions are hoisted it's when the function is declared it will be moved at the top of the scope before code execution.
+This mean you can call a function even before when they're declared.

 Example:
 ```lua